flyteorg/flyteidl/protos/docs/admin/admin.rst

-   "id", ":ref:`ref_flyteidl.core.Identifier`", "", "id represents the unique identifier of the task. +required" "spec", ":ref:`ref_flyteidl.admin.TaskSpec`", "", "Represents the specification for task. +required" "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
-These are arbitrary and can be used for searching filtering and discovering tasks."
+   "id", ":ref:`ref_flyteidl.core.Identifier`", "", "id represents the unique identifier of the task. +required" "spec", ":ref:`ref_flyteidl.admin.TaskSpec`", "", "Represents the specification for task. +required"